FAQ

 How do I find a loved one?

-No, Purewa officers professional catering provided by Gattings Catering, which provides a very wide range of food options including special dietary requirements.
+No, Purewa offers professional catering provided by Gattings Catering, which provides a very wide range of food options including special dietary requirements.
+Find out more about Receptions & Gatherings here.

 Can I have the service elsewhere and still be buried at Purewa?